dhellmann/pymotw-3/source/select/index.rst

 .. note::

-   Using Python's file objects with :func:`select` works for Unix, but is not supported under Windows.
+   Using Python's file objects with :func:`select` works for UNIX, but is not supported under Windows.

 The echo server example from the :mod:`socket` section can be extended